Twin-width of Planar Graphs; a Short Proof: Proof of

+Thus, we may assume that the BFS tree $T\subseteq S$ has at least $3$ leaves or the skeleton $S\not=\emptyset$ has a face which is not $1$-reduced.
+We have two cases.

-\subparagraph{Case 1.} The skeleton $S$ has all faces empty. \footnote{Case 1 can actually be merged with Case 3, but we keep them separate for clarity.}
+\subparagraph{Case 1.} The skeleton $S$ has all faces $1$-reduced (some or all may be blank).

-Then $S=H$ since $S$ is a plane triangulation by \Cref{def:splendid}.\ref{it:onerich} and $H$ is simple.
-Considering the BFS tree $T\subseteq S$ from \Cref{def:splendid}.\ref{it:Tpropert}, here with at least $3$ leaves, we apply \Cref{lem:bound1leaf} and get the edge $e$ and cycle $D_e\subseteq T+e\subseteq H$ such that in the interior of $D_e$ there is precisely one leaf $x$ of $T$.
+Then $T$ has at least $3$ leaves.
+We apply \Cref{lem:bound1leaf} and get the edge $e$ and cycle $D_e\subseteq T+e\subseteq H$ such that in the interior of $D_e$ there is precisely one leaf $x$ of $T$.
 Let $Q$ be the maximal $T$-vertical path starting in $x$ and not hitting~$D_e$.
 Importantly, all vertices of $S$ in the interior of $D_e$ must lie on $Q$, or there were another leaf of $T$ there since $T$ is spanning.

-We set $S':=S-V(Q)$.
-Clearly, in the layered skeletal trigraph $(H,S',\ca L)$, the face of $S'$ containing $Q$ is reduced since $Q$ is $T$-vertical.
-We can thus easily verify validity of the conditions of \Cref{def:splendid}.\,\ref{it:onerich},\ref{it:Tpropert},\ref{it:nosinkred}, and \Cref{def:splendid}.\ref{it:tworedin} is void in this case.
-Consequently, $(H,S',\ca L)$ is splendid again, and we finish by induction (having the same $H$ but smaller $S'$).
+The interior of~$D_e$ contains at most two non-blank faces of $S$; this is since there are at most two available sinks for the faces -- the sink $u$ of $D_e$ and the vertex $w$ of $D_e$ to which $Q$ is adjacent in $T$ (these two may coincide $u=w$, and still be the sinks of two faces).
+Let these faces of $S$ be $\phi_1$ and $\phi_2$, and note that either $\phi_2$ or both $\phi_1,\phi_2$ may possibly be blank.
+The considered case can be illustrated in \Cref{fig:splendid} (ignoring for now that the face $\phi_3$ is not $1$-reduced) with the edge $e=e_0$ chosen by \Cref{lem:bound1leaf}, such that the cycle $D_{e_0}$ with the sink $u_1=u_2$ encloses two $1$-reduced faces $\phi_1,\phi_2$ and one blank triangular face.
+In general, there can be more than one blank faces of the skeleton $S$ enclosed by $D_{e}$.